stevobengtson/budgie/README.md

-Starting Amount - Amount at the start of the budget month Assigned Amount - Amount assigned to the category Required Amount - Amount required for the category (Target Amount - Assigned - Starting)
+Starting Amount - Amount at the start of the budget month Assigned Amount - Amount assigned to the category Required Amount - Amount required for the category (Target Amount - Assigned - Starting) Spent Amount - Amount that has been spent in the category

 ### Category Target